AhmetZamanis/DeepLearningEnergyForecasting/Report.md

 <img src="https://github.com/AhmetZamanis/DeepLearningEnergyForecasting/blob/main/ReportImages/LSTMmetrics.png" width="500"/> <img src="https://github.com/AhmetZamanis/DeepLearningEnergyForecasting/blob/main/ReportImages/TrafoMetrics.png" width="500"/>

 Again, both models perform well, but the Transformer performs considerably better, beating the LSTM in all metrics, point or quantile.
 Keep in mind that pinball loss at the 50th quantile is essentially half of the MAE.
-- Besides the predictive performance, I'd say the Transformer was better in any comparison I can think of during this experiment: It was computationally much more efficient, the model code & logic, data handling & formatting of sequences were all more straightforward compared to the LSTM.
+- Besides the predictive performance, I'd say the Transformer was better in any comparison I can think of during this experiment: It was computationally much more efficient.
+The model logic, and the data handling & sequencing steps were all more straightforward compared to the LSTM.
 - Of course, the best method depends on the problem & data at hand.
-The LSTM & recurrent architectures still offer the ability to process the data in a strictly sequential manner, which is leveraged along with the attention mechanism in the TFT architecture.
+The LSTM & recurrent architectures still offer the ability to process the data in a strictly sequential manner.
+For example, this ability is leveraged in the TFT architecture to learn short-term temporal dependencies, while long-term ones are left to the attention mechanism.

 ### Sources & acknowledgements
 <a id="1">[1]<a/> The data was sourced by myself, from the EPİAŞ Transparency Platform , which provides open-access data on Türkiye's energy market.
 The website & API are available in English, though access to the API requires an access application to be made using a static IP address.
 [Website link](https://seffaflik.epias.com.tr/home)